ukishore33/ukishore33/README.md

 ### Hi there
 - I am U Kishore👋
-- I’m currently learning MBA ( Business Analytics ) along with a certificate course on data analytics 🌱
+- I’m currently learning MBA ( Business Analytics ) along with a certificate course on data science and analytics 🌱
 - You can reach me on

     [Linkedin](https://www.linkedin.com/in/kishore330033/)